Last updated:

 Where are people coming from?

-In FY 2023, the largest number of refugees (14.5%; 18,145 people) came from the Democratic Republic of the Congo (DRC).
+Migration Policy said that the largest number of refugees (14.5%; 18,145 people) came from the Democratic Republic of the Congo (DRC).
 Syria had the second-highest number of people at 10,781 or 8.6%.
-The top 10 countries (DRC, Syria, Afghanistan, Myanmar, Guatemala, Sudan, Venezuela, Somalia, Ukraine and Iraq) represented 40% (50,487 people) of all refugee arrivals.
+CDP maintains complex humanitarian profiles for each of the top five countries:

 What are conditions like along the way?

 Asylum-seekers from South American countries like Colombia and Venezuela must cross the dangerous Darien Gap, a 65-mile stretch of jungle between Colombia and Panama, where they face poisonous snakes, insects, terrorist groups, unexploded Cold War-era bombs, and both organized and random acts of violence.
-Women and girls, as well as members of the LGBTQIA+ community, are especially susceptible to gender-based violence by other migrants and the criminals who prey on those seeking to reach the U.S.
+Women and girls, as well as members of the LGBTQIA+ community, are especially susceptible to gender-based violence by other migrants and criminals who prey on those seeking to reach the U.S.

+Many asylum-seekers attempt to access the U.S. by purchasing services from criminal gangs specializing in human smuggling.
+This is a trade that is worth an estimated $13 billion annually, as of 2023.
 According to the New York Times, “Migrant smuggling on the U.S. southern border has evolved over the past 10 years from a scattered network of freelance “coyotes” into a multi-billion-dollar international business controlled by organized crime, including some of Mexico’s most violent drug cartels.”

-Those who don’t try to cross by land can also find themselves in deadly situations.
+Those who try to cross by sea can also find themselves in deadly situations.
 More and more often, asylum seekers from South America are attempting to reach the United States by sea instead of by land.
-In March 2023, two boats used for human smuggling capsized off the coast of San Diego, California, leaving eight people dead – seven of whom were migrants from Mexico.
+In the Gulf of Mexico, asylum-seekers from Cuba, Haiti, the Dominican Republic and other countries are also seeking refuge by sea in growing numbers.

 What happens at the U.S. border?